KuguHome/prometheus-metrics-collector/README.md

 ```
 env GOOS=linux GOARCH=amd64 go build
 ```

-This will make an executable, ‘metrics-collector’.
+This will make an executable, `metrics-collector`.
 After, the binary can be copied to any desired place.
 The following copies the binary to the system path, which can be done by copying to /usr/local/bin:
 ```
 cp metrics-collector /usr/local/bin
 ```